wlazlok/LibraryApp/README.md

 * [Screenshots](#screenshots)

 ## General info
-This project is simple library app to menage books.
+This project is simple library app to manage books.

 ## Technologies
 Project is created with: